strick424/Resume/MOS_Optimizer/README.md

 **Overview**

-The Basic Officers Course (BOC) Military Occupational Specialty (MOS) Assignment Tool - BMAT, is an optimation tool provided to The Basic School, USMC, to assign Marines to jobs through minimizing cost.
+The Basic Officers Course (BOC) Military Occupational Specialty (MOS) Assignment Tool - BMAT, is an optimization tool provided to The Basic School, USMC, to assign Marines to jobs through minimizing cost.

 **Features**

 Using VBA in Excel, we build an assignment tool to assign Marines to MOSs based on specified constraints.
 The use of the Hungarian Method algorithm is applied to enable us to exceed the decision variable capacity of Excel.
-Under the most difficult of scenarios (300 Marines to 29 different jobs), the tool is able to provide a solution in under 3 minutes, with an average solution time of 40 seconds under normal conditions.
+BMAT constructs cost values to each Marine's job preferences, evaluates job availability, and assigns Marines to jobs through minimizing the cost function.
+Under the most complex scenarios (300 Marines to 29 different jobs with similar preferences), the tool is able to provide a solution in under 3 minutes, with an average solution time of 40 seconds under normal conditions.
 The tool contains an interactive dashboard with point-click operation, and outputs an Excel file which enables users to identify key takeaways from the assignment model.

 **Impact**